elenced/SU-2025-SSD-Assignment/README.md

 2) Choose Download ZIP
 3) Extract the ZIP file to your computer
 4) Open the solution file (.sln) in Visual Studio
+5) Run the project using F5 or dotnet run in VS Code's terminal

 Option 2:
 If you have already have Git installed on your computer open your terminal in Visual Studio and run the following: